* Represents mandatory fields

 Snoring is the noisy breathing that occurs when a person is sleeping.
 Babies, children, men, women, and almost anyone can snore once in a while.
 Snoring occasionally is not a problem.
 It may only bother your roommates or spouse.

 However, if you are a chronic snorer, it can interrupt your sleep and, therefore, affect your ability to get quality sleep, which is important for one to remain healthy and strong.
-Additionally, it may indicate a serious disease such as obstructive sleep apnea, or other diseases such as hypertension or heart disease.
+Additionally, it may indicate a serious disease such as obstructive sleep apnea, a serious condition that may cause other diseases such as hypertension or heart disease.

 When you doze off and enter the deep sleep stage, the muscles in your tongue, throat and soft palate (roof of your mouth) relax.
 The tissues in your throat can relax so much that they may partially block your airways.